 Faculty Interest Form and Feedback

 The Academic Integrity Working Group (AIWG) continues to collect faculty interest for the continuing proctoring pilot in Academic Year 2025–2026.
-The deadline for instructors to submit interest for the Winter 2026 quarter, is closed.
-Instructor interest for the Spring and Summer quarters is still being collected.
+Instructor interest for the Summer quarter is currently closed.
+The deadline to submit the interest form for Summer 2026 was May 29, at 8 pm.
 Submissions are reviewed on a rolling basis before each quarter.

 One of the primary goals of the AIWG and the proctoring pilot is to gather essential data, and a critical aspect of our data collection process is campus feedback.
 We will be gathering input from students, faculty, and instructors throughout the course of our work.
 Your input is invaluable to our efforts.
 Do you have thoughts, concerns, or questions?
 Please feel free to share them with the AIWG using this anonymous form.